A Rising Generation Asserts Itself On Climate Change

 Many of those demands are part of the Green New Deal, which was crafted by progressive Democratic lawmakers but so far hasn't gone anywhere in Congress.

-At a Capitol Hill press event this week Nazar said she hopes the proposal defines her generation.
-"I am not a part of Generation Z. I am a part of Gen GND — the generation of the Green New Deal," said Nazar as supporters cheered.
+At a Capitol Hill press event this week, Nazar said she hopes the proposal defines her generation.
+"I am not a part of Generation Z. I am a part of Gen GND — the generation of the Green New Deal," she said as supporters cheered.

 Also on Capitol Hill this week, Thunberg and other activists testified before lawmakers.
-Louisiana Republican Rep. Garret Graves told them climate change has exacerbated the loss of his state's coastline.
+Louisiana Republican Rep. Garret Graves told them that climate change has exacerbated the loss of his state's coastline.

 "I agree that we need to take aggressive action.
-I agree that we need to ensure that we move forward in a sustainable, rational manner," said Graves.
+I agree that we need to ensure that we move forward in a sustainable, rational manner," Graves said.

 But his idea of what that means is very different than the activists' vision.

-Graves agrees with President Trump on the need to withdraw from the Paris climate agreement.
+For instance, Graves agrees with President Trump on the need to withdraw the U.S. from the Paris climate agreement.
 Graves told the student organizers the pact allows China to continue emitting more carbon dioxide while the U.S. cuts emissions.
 "Paris and its related pledges would undermine U.S. competitiveness," his spokesman said.

-Graves got immediate push-back from the young activists, including 17-year-old Jamie Margolin from Seattle who asked how Graves will respond to questions from his children and grandchildren about whether he did enough to address climate change.
+Graves got immediate pushback from the young activists, including 17-year-old Jamie Margolin from Seattle, who asked how Graves will respond to questions from his children and grandchildren about whether he did enough to address climate change.

 "Can you really look them in the eye and say, 'No, sorry, I couldn't do anything because that country over there didn't do anything, so if they're not going to do it then I'm not.'
 That is shameful and that is cowardly," Margolin said.

-Organizers predict this climate strike will be the largest yet.
-More than 2000 scientists around the world have pledged to join.
+Organizers are saying this climate strike will be the largest yet.
+More than 2,000 scientists around the world have pledged to join.
 Some companies also have signed on, including Patagonia and Seventh Generation.